rubyfu/RubyFu/module_0x1__basic_ruby_kungfu/README.md

 we can't stopping being jealous of Metasploit console(msfconsole) where we take a rest from command line switches.
 Fortunately, here is the main idea of tab completion console in ruby

 - Readline
+The Readline module provides interface for GNU Readline.
+This module defines a number of methods to facilitate completion and accesses input history from the Ruby interpreter.

 **console-basic1.rb**